ektachandak12/E-Voting-System-App/README.md

-# 🗳️ Secure and Transparent Electronic Voting System
+# 🗳️ Electronic Voting System

 A secure and transparent electronic voting system built using **Java Swing** for the user interface and **MySQL** for persistent storage.
 This application allows users to view candidates, vote using a unique voter ID, and view live results.